GHeinzelmann/BAT.py/README.md

 You should see a ./Results directory inside each ./fe/pose folder, containing all the components and the final calculated binding free energy, located in the Results.dat file.
 This folder also contains the results for each of the chosen data blocks, which is useful to check for convergence and fluctuations, and is also used to calculate the uncertainties.
 This fully automated procedure can be readily applied for any other ligand that binds to the second BRD4 bromodomain, and with minimal adjustments it can be extended to several other proteins.

+### Computational cost

+The full ABFE calculation for a single pose requires a total of 248.4 nanoseconds of simulations, which can be achieved in nearly one day using a single GTX 1070 NVIDIA GPU.
+This time is significantly reduced when using more modern GPUs, such as the NVIDIA RTX 20 and RTX 30 series.

-## Using the SDR method
+## Using the SDR method and merged restraints

-The SDR method is suitable for ligands with net charge, since it keeps the two free energy topologies with the same charge during the transformations.
+The SDR method is suitable for ligands with net charge, since it keeps the two topologies with the same charge during the transformations.
 To apply SDR, a few parameters have to be changed or added, which is shown in the input-sdr.in file included in this example.
+This input file also uses the merged components for the restraints, which are explained in detail in the User Guide.

-All that is needed is to perform the free energy and analysis steps again with this input file.
-The DD and SDR methods should produce consistent results if the reference state is the same from the equilibrium stage.
+To apply the merged SDR method, all that is needed is to perform the free energy and analysis steps again using the input-sdr.in file.
+The full DD and merged SDR methods should produce consistent results if the reference state is the same from the equilibrium stage.
+The computational cost is also similar between the two, with a total of 284 ns of simulations for the merged SDR method.

+The user can also mix and match the separated/merged restraint components and the DD/SDR methods, for example using double decoupling with the merged restraints or the SDR method with the separated restraints.
+Another possibility is to merge only the releasing or the attaching restraints, while keeping the others separate.

 # Extending it to other systems